 From 2006/7, all House of Commons and House of Lords papers and bills as well as Command Papers and debates of standing committees are available from the Public Information Online database.
 For publications prior to this date use House of Commons Parliamentary Papers database or Official Documents and Official Documents Archive websites.
 Further details can be found on the Government Publications page.
 Access to Parliamentary papers (including reports produced by Select Committees) can also be found at the Parliament website, which also includes a wealth of information about Parliament, Parliamentary business and the progress of current and draft Bills before Parliament.

 are listed on the library catalogue and many (not all) are kept in the Wills Memorial Library at classmark KF46.
-In addition Law Commission reports from 1996 onwards are available electronically on the Law Commission website.
+In addition Law Commission reports from 1996 onwards are available online on the Law Commission website.

 Print versions of statutes and statutory instruments as enacted can be found in the Wills Memorial Library at classmark KF21-22 and statutes as amended at KF23.H1.

 Free online versions of statutes and statutory instruments are available from a number of sources including legislation.gov.uk and BAILII.
 For up-to-date information on the current (or amended) status of legislation always consult one of the subscription databases, Westlaw or Lexis Library.

 Exam papers for recent years are held in print in the Wills Memorial Library Law Reference Collection.